imkit/imkit-ios-demo-app/README.md

 ### Step 3 - Initialize IMKIT

-To integrate and run IMKIT in your app, we recommend you to initialize it in AppDelegate, especially in `didFinishLaunchingWithOptions` method.
+To integrate and run IMKIT in your app, we recommend you to initialize it in `AppDelegate.swift`, especially in `didFinishLaunchingWithOptions` method.

 Before initializing IMKIT, you need to have two things ready.